Meet your new favorite snack.

 I think that smoked paprika adds an incredible color and flavor to these otherwise humble beans.
 But the paprika is not essential.
-Tossing them simply in salt would taste very good.
+Tossing these crispy roasted chickpeas simply in salt would taste very good.
 You could also try grated parmesan cheese or fresh herbs.

 Have fun — and let me know if you come up with a great flavor!